Unconditional Bernoulli Tree-Based Scan Statistics for R

 If

-, a data.frame of the maximum log-likelihood ratios in each Monte Carlo simulation will be returned.
+true, a data.frame of the maximum log-likelihood ratios in each Monte Carlo simulation will be returned.
 This distribution of the maximum log-likelihood ratios is used for estimating the P-value reported in the result table.- future_control

 A list of arguments passed

-.
+future::plan.
 This is useful if one would like to parallelise the Monte-Carlo simulations to decrease the computation time.
 The default is a sequential run of the Monte-Carlo simulations.

 Value